 The richness of Japan’s history and art is immediate and tangible, but the culture that produced it often seems impenetrable.
-Move beyond appearances on this popular 16-day tour and gain comprehensive insight into the beauty and mystique of this wonderful land, from its Shinto shrines, Buddhist temples and Zen gardens to its hypermodern cities and contemporary quirks.
-Explore old and new world Tokyo, understand the devastation at Hiroshima, and enjoy a week in Kyoto, discovering its temples, museums and traditions, with day trips to Nara, the ancient capital, and the bamboo groves of Arashiyama.
+Move beyond appearances on this popular 15-day tour and gain comprehensive insight into the beauty and mystique of this wonderful land, from its Shinto shrines, Buddhist temples and Zen gardens to its hypermodern cities and contemporary quirks.
+Explore old and new world Tokyo, understand the devastation at Hiroshima, and enjoy 6 days in Kyoto, discovering its temples, museums and traditions, with a day trip to Nara, the ancient capital.

 Hyper-modern Tokyo’s bright lights and a staggering range of museums